 - Ask about pay equity policies.
 Some companies pay remote workers in lower-cost regions 15–30% less than co-located peers for the same role.
 Ask directly: “Does this role have location-agnostic compensation?”
 If not, factor the discount into the decision.

 Reaching $100K+ in remote work doesn’t always require a computer science degree.
-Here are realistic career progression paths:
+Four realistic career progression paths:

 - Self-taught developer to senior engineer (3–5 years): Start with a coding bootcamp or self-directed learning, land a junior role at $60–$75K, then specialize (backend, mobile, DevOps) to reach $120K+ within 3–5 years.
 Portfolio and shipped projects matter more than credentials.